Calibrated Test-Time Guidance for Bayesian Inference: Conclusion

 \section{Conclusion}

-In this work, we address an important gap in the literature of test-time guidance for diffusion models: The common approximations for the diffused likelihoods as well as gradient rescaling are biased, which prevents sampling from the true Bayesian posterior.
-This does not pose problems for some applications: For natural image inverse synthesis, we usually care more about maximal adherence to the likelihood and image quality rather than calibrated inference in a Bayesian sense.
-But we argue that for scientific scenarios, proper uncertainty calibration is essential.
+In this work, we address an important gap in the literature of test-time guidance for diffusion models: The common approximations for the diffused likelihoods as well as gradient rescaling can be biased, preventing sampling from the true Bayesian posterior.
+This may not pose problems for applications such as natural image inverse synthesis, where maximal adherence to the likelihood is preferred over calibrated inference in a Bayesian sense.
+For scientific scenarios however, proper uncertainty calibration is essential.

-We propose two novel estimators that allow to arbitrarily reduce this bias by leveraging the strong signal from evaluating the likelihood function on actual diffusion samples.
-By increasing computational resources, this converges to the true Bayesian posterior.
+We propose two novel estimators that allow arbitrary reduction of this bias by leveraging the strong signal from evaluating the likelihood function on actual diffusion samples.
+By increasing computational resources, our method converges to the true Bayesian posterior.
 The gradient-free estimator is particularly easy to adapt to new scenarios as it does not require computing likelihood and diffusion model gradients.

-\textbf{Limitations.} The reduced bias comes with a cost: Our estimators require samples from $p(x \mid x_t)$, which can be expensive.
-Given the progress in few-step diffusion models~\cite{song2023consistency,geng2025mean,frans2025one}, this could be addressed by pretraining models that generate samples from $p(x \mid x_t)$ in one function call.
+\textbf{Limitations.} Our method requires $p(y \mid x)$ to overlap with the prior in measure; if it concentrates on a measure-zero manifold, samples from $p(x \mid x_t)$ will almost surely miss it.
+In such cases, methods that over-optimize the likelihood can outperform our calibrated sampler on task metrics.
+Projecting $x \sim p(x \mid x_t)$ onto the manifold of high likelihood can be a potential solution \cite{sorrenson2024learning}, but is out of scope for this work.